osm-fr/osmose-backend/docker/README.md

 Note : A PostgreSQL docker is automatically installed and run by docker-compose and doesn't need be installed manually.
-The osmose-frontend docker may also be run but is not mandatory
+The osmose-frontend docker may also be run but is not mandatory.

 Setup